Skip to main content

 This competition is the primary mechanism behind GH-induced insulin resistance.
 Your cells, presented with an abundance of fat for energy, downregulate their machinery for glucose uptake.
 The insulin receptor becomes less responsive because the cell is already saturated with fuel.
 This creates a state of relative insulin resistance.

 The pancreas, detecting that blood glucose is not decreasing as it should, compensates by secreting more insulin.
-While the is working as intended to support tissue repair and fat mobilization, this secondary metabolic effect requires a deliberate and strategic counterbalance.
+While the peptide therapy is working as intended to support tissue repair and fat mobilization, this secondary metabolic effect requires a deliberate and strategic counterbalance.

 Exercise as a Metabolic Countermeasure